Arkansas has plenty of open roads for motorcycle enthusiasts.

 - Passengers cannot be under the age of nine.

 All other standard vehicle laws apply to motorcycles in Arkansas.
 Even if you broke the law and were partially responsible for the accident, you may still be able to recover damages.
 Arkansas uses the rule of modified comparative fault.
 This means that as long as you are less than 50% at fault, you can still file a claim.
-Your Arkansas motorcycle accident attorney can help prove or disprove fault.
+Your Arkansas motorcycle accident lawyer can help prove or disprove fault.

 Ready to Speak to an Arkansas Motorcycle Accident Lawyer?